GreenFrogMCBE/GreenFrogMCBE/README.md

 1. Clone this repo
 2. Do 'npm i'
+3. If you on Windows do 'run.bat'
-3. Then do 'node index.js'
+4. If not do 'node index.js'
-4. Done
+5. Done

 ## Can't join locally